parisholley/wordpress-fantastic-elasticsearch/README.txt

 = What happens if I change a taxonomy associate with a post? =

 Rather than re-index every time taxonomies change, we expect that will be a manual effort on your part.
 This may be a configurable option in the future.

+= How do I filter my search results using facets? =

+By default, the plugin will look for those facet names (taxonomies) in the query string along with the search (ie: ?s=test&category[]=1).
+The more facets you add to the URL, the more it will filter.
+Facets values and counts are available at $WP_Query->facets.

 == Changelog ==